-If your shares are held in a stock brokerage account by a bank, broker, trustee, or other nominee, you are considered the beneficial owner of shares held in "street name."
+If your shares are held in a brokerage account or by a bank, broker, trustee, or other nominee, you are considered the "beneficial owner" of shares held in "street name."
 You should have received a voting instruction form with these proxy materials from that organization rather than from the Company.
 As a beneficial owner, you have the right to direct your broker or other nominee regarding how to vote the shares in your account by following these voting instructions.
-If you are a beneficial owner and do not instruct your broker or nominee how to vote your shares, the brokers and nominees can use their discretion to vote "uninstructed" shares with respect to Proposal No. 2 regarding the ratification of our independent registered public accounting firm, which for other matters is considered a "broker non-vote".
+If you are a beneficial owner and do not instruct your broker or nominee how to vote your shares, the brokers and nominees can use their discretion to vote "uninstructed" shares with respect to Proposal No. 2 regarding the ratification of our independent registered public accounting firm, which is considered a "broker non-vote" for other matters.

 Abstentions and broker non-votes are counted as shares present and entitled to vote for the purpose of determining a quorum.
 Abstentions will be counted towards the vote total for Proposal Nos.
-2 and 3 and will have the same effect as AGAINST votes.
+2 and 4 and will have the same effect as AGAINST votes.

-If you return a signed and dated proxy card without marking voting selections or providing different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the three director nominees listed in Proposal No. 1, FOR the ratification of the appointment of our independent registered public accounting firm in Proposal No. 2 and FOR the advisory approval of executive compensation in Proposal No. 3.
+If you return a signed and dated proxy card without marking any voting selections or providing different instructions on the proxy card, your shares will be voted at the meeting FOR the election of the three director nominees listed in Proposal No. 1, FOR the ratification of the appointment of our independent registered public accounting firm in Proposal No. 2, FOR the amendment to the Articles of Incorporation to increase the number of authorized shares of common stock in Proposal No. 3 and FOR the advisory approval of executive compensation in Proposal No. 4.
 With respect to any other business that may properly come before the Annual Meeting and be submitted to a vote of shareholders, proxies will be voted in accordance with the best judgment of the designated proxy holders.
 We do not know of any matters to be presented at the Annual Meeting other than those described in this proxy statement.